GRIDAPPSD/gridappsd-state-estimator/README.md

 ## State Estimator Service Layout

-The following is the recommended structure for applications working with gridappsd:
+The following is the structure of the state estimator:

 ```` bash
 .